ZazerConer/Show-Data-From-localStorage/README.md

 But, have you seen that data in **localStorage**?
 Some may have seen it and some may not.

 So much data is stored in **localStorage** but we never see it.
-So if you want to know whatever data is stored in **localStorage** on your browser, you can directly open the link below.
+So, if you want to know whatever data is stored in **localStorage** on your browser, you can directly open the link below.

 <hr>
 <br><br>